rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 We’ll need to take user input and then print the result as output.
 As such, we need the `io` library from the standard library.
 Rust only imports a few things by default into every program, [the ‘prelude’][prelude].
 If it’s not in the prelude, you’ll have to `use` it directly.
-There is also a second ‘prelude’, the [`io` prelude][ioprelude], which serves a similar function: when you import it, you get a number of useful, `io`-related things, so that's what we've done here.
+Using the `std::io` library gets you a number of useful `io`-related things, so that's what we've done here.

 [prelude]: ../std/prelude/index.html
-[ioprelude]: ../std/io/prelude/index.html

 ```rust,ignore
 fn main() {